RishitIIITD/Real-Estate-Price-Prediction/ReadMe.md

 python server.py
 ```

--> Then, run the nginx server
+-> Then, run the nginx server from the ProgramFiles

 -> Go to your browser of choice and type: